Faculty

 Ms. Adelfio is an internationally recognized sculptor who serves as the Artist-in-Residence at The Hague School.
 Her students integrate art history with creation, utilizing the school’s partnership with The Chrysler Museum to engage with original works of art, as well as producing their own unique pieces.
 Trained in the Harkness Method at Phillips Exeter Academy, Ms. Adelfio also brings her international experience to lead our growing world languages initiative, which incorporates linguistics and cultural awareness with language proficiency in Italian, French, and Spanish.

-U.S. History, IB Language and Literature, & Extended Essay
+IB Language and Literature, TOK, CAS & Extended Essay

 Ms. Mouak is a Norfolk native who received her B.A. in English from Mary Washington University and her M.A. in English Literature from Old Dominion University.
 She has taught writing and literature at Old Dominion University, as well as Granby High School in Norfolk.
-She has been teaching at international schools in Morocco for the past five years.
+She spent five years teaching in international schools in Morocco.
+This is her second year at the Hague School.

 Cultural Geography, U.S. History, & IB History